Discover A New Smile With Dental Implants

 "I can honestly say that Ollie and Darsh have changed my life.
 This practice does not even feel like a dentist, more a health spa!
 From the elegant waiting areas to the excellently equipped surgeries, it is a pleasure to be here.
 The aftercare service is also second to none.
 At all times during the whole of my treatment I knew that if I did have a problem there was help at the end of a phone."

-After you’ve decided that you would like us to help you, we will schedule a clinical consultation where we will perform an in depth clinical analysis, compromising a complete dental examination of you existing teeth and gums, digital photographs inside and outside of the mouth, all clinical x-rays and most importantly a presentation.
+After you’ve decided that you would like us to help you, we will schedule a clinical consultation at our practice in Liverpool City Centre where we will perform an in depth clinical analysis, compromising a complete dental examination of you existing teeth and gums, digital photographs inside and outside of the mouth, all clinical x-rays and most importantly a presentation.

 At your presentation we will discuss in depth the issues, if any, you have and formulate a plan of treatment once we have discussed your options.
 Within 7 days of your clinical presentation you have a written letter sent via email and/or the post detailing what we have discussed.